-State schools are open and accessible to expats; but those living in Oz with a temporary residency visa (subclass 457) will need to pay the fixed tuition fee associated with their state or territory; only some states enforce this.
-Those living in Australia with a permanent residency visa can send their children to school for free; though, "voluntary contributions" are still expected from all students - local and foreign.
+State schools are open and accessible to expats, but those living in Oz on a temporary residency visa will most likely need to pay the fixed tuition fee associated with their state or territory (only some states enforce this).
+Those living in Australia on a permanent residency visa can send their children to school for free, though "voluntary contributions" may still be expected.

-Children attend the public school that corresponds with their catchment zone, or geographic area; and it follows that expat parents looking to send their star-student to a stellar state school often choose accommodation based on this fact.
+Children attend the public school that corresponds with their catchment zone, and it follows that expat parents looking to send their star-student to a stellar state school often choose accommodation based on this fact.
 Many schools require foreign families to provide proof of residence before actively enrolling students.

-Parents with expat children approaching college-age, will want to carefully consider the curriculum offered by their public school of choice.
-While some offer an International Baccalaureate programme, most do not, and it is important to make sure that credits and certificates earned from an Australian school will be acceptable to tertiary institutions in the home country.
+Parents with expat children approaching college age will want to carefully consider the curriculum offered by their public school of choice.
+While some offer an International Baccalaureate (IB) programme, most do not, and it is important to make sure that credits and certificates earned from an Australian school will be acceptable to tertiary institutions in the home country.

 There are plenty of private schools in Australia and, as is the case in most countries, it is assumed these institutions boast better infrastructure, a wider range of facilities, higher-paid teachers and an elevated standard of education.